urbit/urbit.org-reloaded/content/blog/layer-2-faq.md

 #### 2. Is there anything I need to do to ensure full custody of my planet?

-If you were sent a direct link to claim an L2 planet (see above image), it’s in your full custody by design.
+If you were sent a direct link to claim an L2 planet (see above), it’s in your full custody by design.
 Bridge generates your master ticket, which you downloaded during the claiming process.